 Southwest Ridge Approach

-The snow-free lower forest allowed us to scramble quicker Despite a late morning start.
-At one point, a game trail took us up to 2800′ before it dwindled in the snow.
-But we stayed farther away from Oakes Creek on mossy terrain this time.
+The snow-free lower forest let us scramble quicker Despite a late morning start.
+A game trail took us up to 2800′ at one point before it dwindled in the snow.
+But we stayed on the mossy ground away from Oakes Creek this time.

-Like the time before, snow was terrible, even in the shade.
-But this time, carving out a path wasn’t as exhausting.
-We postholed while crossing the road at 3500′, where I put on snowshoes for the rest of the climb.
+Like before, even in the shade, the snow was terrible.
+But this time, carving out a path wasn’t as exhausting as fresh powder.
+We postholed while crossing the road at 3500′, where I wore snowshoes to the end.

 See more trip photos here.